-The Fund's financial instruments consist of cash, investments, receivables and payables.
+The Fund's financial instruments consist of cash, investments, certain derivative contracts, receivables and payables.
+Cash, receivables, and payables are short-term in nature and as such their carrying values approximates fair value.
 In accordance with CICA Handbook Section 3862, "Financial Instruments - Disclosures" the Fund uses a three-tier hierarchy as a framework for disclosing fair value based on inputs used to value the Fund's investments.
 The hierarchy of inputs is summarized below:

-- (i) Level 1 for unadjusted quoted prices in active markets for identical assets or liabilities. - (ii) Level 2 for inputs, other than quoted prices included in Level 1, that are observable for the asset or liability, either directly (i.e. as prices) or indirectly (i.e. derived from prices), and - (iii) Level 3 for inputs that are based on unobservable market data.
+- Level 1 for unadjusted quoted prices in active markets for identical assets or liabilities, - (ii) Level 2 for inputs, other than quoted prices included in Level 1, that are observable for the asset or liability, either directly (i.e. as prices) or indirectly (i.e. derived from prices), and - (iii) Level 3 for inputs that are based on unobservable market data.